Multi-messenger constraints on Abelian-Higgs cosmic string networks: Multi-messenger measurements and its constraint on the AH string

 To refine the shape, additional points, for example, the bending of the 65\% confidence contour around $\gamma \simeq 4.5$ are also inversely mapped.
 In this case, the four closest sampling points were used to determine both $\overline{G\mu}$ and $\bar{f}_{\rm NG}$ through Eq.~\eqref{estimator} with $N = 4$.
 Note that these points are free from the degeneracy, the value of $\overline{G\mu}$ can be correctly estimated with sufficiently small spacing of the sampling points.
 As a check of the method, we confirmed that the contours in the power-law parameter space $(\gamma_c, A_c)$ are reproduced within 1\% errors by maximizing the likelihood~\eqref{likelihood} with respect to the estimated string parameters $(\overline{G\mu},\bar{f}_{\rm NG})$.

 Note that the mapped contours should be regarded as an approximation of the true $68\%$ and $95\%$ contours of posterior likelihood in the $({G\mu},{f}_{\rm NG})$ space arising from the NANOGrav result.
-A more rigorous approach would construct the posterior with a Markov chain Monte Carlo method, sampling directly on the parameters $({G\mu},{f}_{\rm NG})$, with a physically motivated prior, using the likelihood function of the observations.
-Even without performing such runs, our method could be improved by using the chains constructed from sampling on the $(\gamma, A)$ space, and reweighting according to the prior induced by the mapping between the two parameter spaces \cite{Gowling:2022pzb}.
+As mentioned above, a more rigorous approach would construct the posterior with a Markov chain Monte Carlo method, sampling directly on the parameters $({G\mu},{f}_{\rm NG})$, with a physically motivated prior, using the likelihood function of the observations~\cite{Bian:2020urb,Chen:2022azo,Bian:2022tju}.
+Even without performing such runs, our method could be improved by using the chains constructed from sampling on the $(\gamma, A)$ space, and reweighting according to the prior induced by the mapping between the two parameter spaces~\cite{Gowling:2022pzb}.
+Nevertheless, our present results, $10^{-10.4} \lesssim G\mu \lesssim 10^{-10.2}$ for $\fng = 1$ at 68\% confidence well overlap with $\log_{10}G\mu = -10.38^{+0.21}_{-0.21}$ obtained in Ref.~\cite{Bian:2022tju} where pure BOS model was analyzed (see Table I therein)\footnote{We believe that the slight discrepancy is due to our approximate method and to the fact that the SGWB spectra used in Ref.~\cite{Bian:2022tju} (see Fig.~1 therein) differ somewhat from those of Ref.~\cite{Blanco-Pillado:2017oxo} and ours.}.
+Therefore, the mapped contour in the right panel of Fig.~\ref{fig:map} can be consistently used in the following discussion.